 Buying products individually turned out to be less environmentally friendly than in ready-made kits.

-The researchers performed a so-called life cycle comparative assessment by calculating total emissions
+The researchers performed what is called a comparative life cycle assessment, calculating total emissions

-greenhouse gases in the average dinner prepared from a set of food compared to the same food prepared at home from individual ingredients.
+greenhouse gases in the average meal prepared from a meal kit compared to the same meal prepared at home from individual ingredients.

 As a result, scientists came to the conclusion that a single product bought in a store produces 33% more greenhouse gas emissions than an equivalent set of food.

-Scientists have discovered that plastic crystalsNeopentyl glycol under pressure gives a cooling effect - so much so that they are competitive with traditional cooling fluids.
-In addition, the material is inexpensive, widely available and works at room temperature.
+Scientists have discovered that plastic crystalsneopentyl glycol under pressure provide a cooling effect - so much so that they are competitive with traditional coolants.
+Additionally, the material is inexpensive, widely available, and works at room temperature.